 Jokes aside, this is the sort of confusion a date like that may create.
-All because of the word that is the main substance of songs, movies, poetry, paintings, books, etc, etc, etc… you name it.
+All because of the word that is the main topic of songs, movies, poetry, paintings, books, etc, etc, etc… you name it.
 The word is LOVE.
 I’d say LOVE is the main substance of LIFE.
-Nonetheless, LOVE can be used quite trivially today, expressing the feeling you have toward someone, an object you esteem, a situation that makes you happy or laugh, anything really:
+Nonetheless, LOVE can be used quite trivially today, expressing the feeling you have toward someone, an object you regard highly, a situation that makes you happy or laugh, anything really:

 “I love you hair!”

 “I’m in love with her”

 “When that guy fell, I simply loved it!”

 Interestingly enough, the Ancient Greeks were more thorough about LOVE than us.
 The sort of love the world celebrates in February can be found in the words φιλία, or philia, a type of brotherly love or friendship, and αγάπη, or agape, love for everyone, the highest form of love, charity.
 In June, at least here in Brazil, the type of love we celebrate is a mix between στοργή, or storge, a familial love, also used to refer to companions in a loving relationship, and ἔρως, or eros, which meant lust, desire, passion.

 With all those types of LOVE in mind, I have to say something important: I LOVE working with education!
 And I’m talking about αγάπη.
 I love mentoring my teachers, connecting with students, and, above all, I love teaching.

 The COVID-19 pandemic has made us reflect on love quite a lot.
 Many have lost their loved ones and many still fail to see that respecting social distacing and hygiene protocols is an act of love.
 It’s αγάπη.